mjperales/mjperales/README.md

 I am a Senior Software Engineer who is passionate about building user-friendly, accessible web applications.
 Some technologies I enjoy working with are React (JavaScript, SCSS, HTML) and Node.
 My wife and I have a three year old son.
 I enjoy reading, walking my lovely dog, and chasing my son around.

 Currently, I work at [The Washington Post](https://www.washingtonpost.com/) where I help build tools to help the newsroom.
 We publish all our applications through AWS using Cloudformation templates and Serverless Framework.
-Occasionally, I help with intership resumes and interviews.
+Occasionally, I help with internship resumes and interviews.

 _Pronouns: She/Her_ 🌈👩🏽‍💻